 The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails. – William Arthur Ward

-GMC Portfolio is proof that a systematic way of following the global trend and managing risk rigorously is what you need for investing for your retirement.
+The recent events prove that a systematic way of following the global trend and managing risk rigorously is what you need for investing for your retirement.

 In the next article, I will talk about what asset or investments benefited or will benefit from the US-China trade war. subscribe here for future updates.

 I would love to hear your opinion on this article, simply leave your comment below.